 Tax free savings

-A Junior ISA (for children born from 3 January 2011) or Child Trust Fund (CTF) accounts offer tax free savings opportunities for children.
+A Junior ISA or a Child Trust Fund (CTF) account offer tax free savings opportunities for children.
 Existing CTF accounts continue alongside the Junior ISA (a child can only have one type) but can be transferred to a Junior ISA at the request of the registered contact for the CTF.

 Both CTF and Junior ISA accounts allow parents, other family members and friends to invest up to £4,080 annually in a tax free fund for a child.
 There are no government contributions and no access to the funds until the child reaches 18.